PX4/PX4-user_guide/en/flight_controller/cuav_v5_plus.md

 The issues below refer to the *batch number* in which they first appear.
 The batch number is the last two digits of the *serial number* that appears on a sticker on the side of the flight controller.
-For example, the serial number V011907XXXX**01** indicates the flight controller was in batch 01.
+For example, the serial number Batch 01 indicates the flight controller was in batch 01.

 #### SBUS / DSM / RSSI interface Pin1 unfused {#pin1_unfused}